drdna/MiniMonsterPlex/README.md

 Filtering options:

-**Raxml requires a minium of 4 isolates in a multi fasta file to generate a tree.
-If you do not provide 4 isolates or your chosen host does not have 4 isolates the program will stop and ask if you want to continue without filtering or quit entirely.**
+**RAxML requires a minimum of four isolates in a multi-fasta file to generate a tree.
+If you do not provide four isolates or your selected host population(s) does not have four isolates the program will stop and ask if you want to continue without filtering or quit entirely.**

 NOTE: Isolate should be the name of the file you are uploading minus the extenesions: so SRR1571.fq.gz will be SRR1571.
 Host names should be the exact same as those entered into your metadata file.

-+ ```-i```= Isolate list[Optional]: a space seperated list of all isolates you want included in the tree building.
++ ```-i```= Isolate list[Optional]: a space separated list of all isolates you want included in the tree building.
-+ ```-il```= Isolate file[Optional]: a new line seperated txt file of all isolates you want included in the tree building.
++ ```-il```= Isolate file[Optional]: a newline separated .txt file of all isolates you want included in the tree building.
 This can be combined with -i.
-+ ```-hf```= Host list[Optional]: a space seperated list of all isolates from the specfic hosts listed you want in tree building.
++ ```-hf```= Host list[Optional]: a space separated list that includes the hosts for the isolates you want included in tree building.
-+ ```-hfl```= Host file[Optional]: a new line seperated txt file of all hosts you want included in the tree building.
++ ```-hfl```= Host file[Optional]: a newline separated .txt file that lists the hosts of the isolates you want included in the tree building.
 This can be combined with -hf.

 The host and isolate filtering can be combined.
 In that case the program will first filter by host and then filter by isolate.